nopara73/ZeroLink/README.md

 If post-mix wallets would enable the selection of transaction fees some users would tend to always use one type of transacion while others would use different ones.
 Post-mix wallets MUST use the result of Bitcoin Core RPC's [`estimatefee 2`](https://bitcoin.org/en/developer-reference#estimatefee) for dynamic fee estimation.
 To obtain the result of course querying a public API is sufficient too.

 Replace-by-Fee, [RBF](https://bitcoin.org/en/glossary/rbf) is a frequently used feature and is expected to be used in the future more frequently.
-While its usage is highly beneficial, it also opens the door for users to use it in many different ways, therefore post-mix wallets MUST not utilize this feature.
+On the one hand its usage is beneficial, on the other hand it opens the door for users to use it in many different ways, therefore post-mix wallets MUST not utilize this feature.
 Creation of a user independent algorithmic utilization of RBF should be an interest of future research.
 Bram Cohen's [article](https://medium.com/@bramcohen/how-wallets-can-handle-transaction-fees-ff5d020d14fb) might be a good starting point.

 #### Spending Unconfirmed Transactions

 It is possible to spend the output of a transaction that did not confirm yet.
 Post-mix wallets MUST not do such thing.
-It is not only dangerous, but it will also lead to some users tendency to use it more often, than others.
+It leads some users to use it more often, than others.

 #### Retrieving Private Transaction Information

 Retrieving private transaction information from the blockchain is the [most challenging](https://hackernoon.com/bitcoin-privacy-landscape-in-2017-zero-to-hero-guidelines-and-research-a10d30f1e034) part of implementing any wallet that aims to not breach its users' privacy.
 Querying the balances of a central server obviously shares private information with that central server.
-Bloom filtering SPV wallets are [also not a sufficient](https://groups.google.com/forum/#!msg/bitcoinj/Ys13qkTwcNg/9qxnhwnkeoIJ) way to go.
+Bloom filtering SPV wallets are [not a sufficient](https://groups.google.com/forum/#!msg/bitcoinj/Ys13qkTwcNg/9qxnhwnkeoIJ) way to go.
 At this time there are three types of wallet architechtures, those don't breach the privacy of the users:
 - Full Nodes - Since they download all the transactions the network has nobody can tell who's interested in what transactions.
-- Full Block Downloading SPV Wallets - Such wallets also download all transactions the network has, but from the creation of the wallet, so they don't need weeks for Initial Block Downloading and they also do not store hundreds of gigabytes of blockchain data.
-They throw away what they don't need.
+- Full Block Downloading SPV Wallets - Such wallets download all transactions the network has from the creation of the wallet, consequently they do not need to wait weeks for [Initial Block Downloading](https://bitcoin.org/en/glossary/initial-block-download) and they do not store hundreds of gigabytes of blockchain data.
+They throw away what they do not need.
 There are currently three implementations of such wallet, all in the testing phase: [Jonas Schnelli's PR to Bitcoin Core](https://github.com/bitcoin/bitcoin/pull/9483), nopara73's [HiddenWallet](https://github.com/nopara73/HiddenWallet) and Stratis' [BreezeWallet](https://github.com/stratisproject/Breeze).
 - [Transaction Filtered Full Block Downloading Wallet](https://medium.com/@nopara73/full-node-level-privacy-even-for-mobile-wallets-transaction-filtered-full-block-downloading-wallet-16ef1847c21) - Which only exists as an idea to date.

 The good news is that there is an easier and user friendly way to achieve it.
 The post-mix wallet MAY accept deposits to be directly made to its addresses, without mixing.
 Since the input joining is disallowed there is no reason not to enable that.
 However if the post-mix wallet disables it, it can simply query all the Chaumian CoinJoin transactions and all its ZeroLink compliant children, since it is not interested in any other information.
 This would result in drastically better user experience, because it does not need to wait hours for blockchain syncing.